 The basic technology behind commercial boiler heating has been around for centuries.
 While many boilers still use fuels like natural gas, more and more units are being powered directly by electricity, leading to a more straightforward installation process.
 In essence, fuel is burned to heat water, and this water is then circulated to condition the air throughout a building.

-In order for a boiler to provide heat, either the hot water itself or steam is circulated through pipes and radiators around the building.
+For a boiler to provide heat, either the hot water itself or steam is circulated through pipes and radiators around the building.
 While this heating method is often seen as old-fashioned in North America, it is still widely used throughout the UK and Europe due to its immense efficiency.

-As a commercial heating solution, boilers tend to be better suited to smaller buildings, where heat can be circulated without travelling through extensive lengths of piping, which can lead to a loss of temperature.
+As a commercial heating solution, boilers tend to be better suited to smaller buildings, where heat can be circulated without traveling through extensive lengths of piping, which can lead to a loss of temperature.

 Commercial Rooftop Units (RTU)

 It is best used for buildings up to eight stories in height, and rooftop units operate by drawing in outside air and mixing it with recirculated air.
 This air is then filtered, conditioned, and sent back through the building’s ventilation systems at the desired temperature.
 RTUs are desirable for being easy to configure to heat an entire building or specific zones as needed.

 RTUs are pretty energy-efficient and can be both easily installed and maintained.
 They are commonly used in these types of commercial facilities:

 - Small to medium offices

 - Data centers and other small to medium-tech facilities

 Fresh Air Make-Up Units (MUA)